avall/AWS-SAA-C03/assets/md/000c-regions-zones.md

 ## 0.3 Zones
 - Each availability zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity
-- They’re separate from each other, so that they’re isolated from disasters
+- They’re separate from each other (max 100km), so that they’re isolated from disasters
 - They’re connected with high bandwidth, ultra-low latency networking